tjvantoll/articles/design-systems/part-2.md

 npm init
 ```

-The `init` command will first prompt you for a package name.
-When it does, type in `"acme-components"`, as otherwise npm will set the package name to `src`, as `src` is the name of the folder you’re in.
+The `init` command will start by prompting you for a package name.
+When it does, type in `"acme-components"`, as otherwise npm will set the package name to `src` (because `src` is the name of the folder you’re in).

 ![](package-name.png)

 Feel free to accept the defaults for all subsequent questions, which you can do by hitting the Enter key without typing anything.

-Now that you have your `package.json` file, let’s create a few new files that you’ll use to write the components themselves.
-While still in the `src` directory, create three new files, `Button.js`, `Input.js` and `theme.css`.
+Now that you have your `package.json` file, let’s create a few new files that you’ll use to write your components.
+While still in your `src` directory, create three new files, `Button.js`, `Input.js` and `theme.css`.
 Your directory structure should now look like this.

 ```
 acme-components/